-When Not To Do A Refinance In California
+When Not To Do A Refinance

-A move could cost you $5,000, $15,000 or more so between the cost of the refinance and the cost of the move it’s probably not the best thing to do.
+A move could cost you $5,000, $15,000, or more, so between the cost of the refinance and the cost of the move, it’s probably not the best thing to do.

-Not Much Savings:
+Not Much Savings

-This is a no brainer – if you are not saving enough money than don’t do the refinance.
-Current mortgage rates change daily; weekly and monthly so if the rate is not low enough and there is little to no savings than wait until rates move down.
+This is a no-brainer – if you are not saving enough money, then don’t do the refinance.
+Current mortgage rates change daily, weekly, and monthly so if the rate is not low enough and there is little to no savings, then wait until rates move down.

-The Payment Is Too High:
+The Payment Is Too High

-You might think this is even more of a no brainer however I’m referring to a situation in which a client was moving from a 30 year fixed rate to a 15 year fixed rate.
-The rate will be lower however the payment usually is always higher so it’s important to make sure you can afford the payment.
+You might think this is even more of a no-brainer; however, I’m referring to a situation in which a client was moving from a 30-year fixed rate to a 15-year fixed rate.
+The rate will be lower; however, the payment usually is always higher, so it’s important to make sure you can afford the payment.

-It’s a great thing to payoff your home faster but the last thing you want to be is “house poor”.
+It’s a great thing to pay off your home faster, but the last thing you want to be is “house poor”.
 That’s a term that’s used when a homeowner can barely afford his or her mortgage payment and has no money left over for things like going out to dinner or vacations.

-Paying Too Much In Closing Costs:
+Paying Too Much In Closing Costs

-Not Understanding The Loan Terms:
+Not Understanding The Loan Terms

-Don’t get me wrong; adjustable rate mortgages are good loans in the right situations but they require the homeowner to spend some time understanding what everything means.
+Don’t get me wrong; adjustable-rate mortgages are good loans in the right situations, but they require the homeowner to spend some time understanding what everything means.
 For example:

-- Is there a fixed rate period and if so how long is it?
+- Is there a fixed rate period, and if so, how long is it?